Glossary

 Cyber security

-Measures used to protect the confidentiality, integrity and availability of systems and information
+Measures used to protect the confidentiality, integrity and availability of systems, devices and the information residing on them.

 Essential Eight

-The Essential Eight are eight essential mitigation strategies that organisations are recommended to implement as a baseline to make it much harder for adversaries to compromise systems
+The eight essential mitigation strategies that the ASD recommends organisations implement as a baseline to make it much harder for malicious actors to compromise their systems and data.

 IACS